Accounting Terms You Should Know

 The amount a business owes to vendors and creditors for services or products purchased is regarded as accounts payable.

-It's usually a short-term debt which a business must pay as scheduled to avoid a default.
+It's usually a short-term debt that a business must pay as scheduled to avoid a default.
 An example of this is an amount owed by the textile industry for raw materials supplied.

 Account receivable is a direct opposite of account payable.
 It's the total amount owed to a business.
 For example, if a restaurant sells a dozen of pastries to another business on credit, the amount due becomes receivable.